-One of the biggest things we had to think about when planning our future travels was whether taking a baby in a campervan is practical.
+One of the biggest things we had to think about when we decided to change the way we travel, was whether taking a baby in a campervan is practical.
+We bought our campervan when our second little adventurer was nine months old and we definitely learnt a few tips and tricks along the way.

 Before investing in a campervan we spent a lot of time researching different models and also van conversions.
 One of the reasons we opted for a VW California was because we felt it would work best for us as a family with young children.